 Disconnect the 2-pin C-137 connector located on the A/C and heating junction box sliding drawer behind the electronic transmitter.
-Locate the corresponding female contact pins for wires #167 #167a.
-AND USING AND AN OHMMETER, check if readings match with data At location #165D, place the in Table 1. ohmmeter probe on head of screw 1 of electronic transmitter.
+Locate the corresponding female contact pins for wires #167 AND #167a, AND USING AN OHMMETER, check if readings match with data in Table 1.
+At location #165D, place the ohmmeter probe on head of screw 1 of electronic transmitter.